al3xandru/readability.py/README.md

 # About

-readability.py is a Python port of the Arc90's JavaScript-based readability implementation.
+readability.py is a Python port of the [Arc90's JavaScript-based implementation](http://code.google.com/p/arc90labs-readability).

 # Requirements